K2412/FastAPi_lms/README.md

 # Small Fast API Learning Management System project

 Small CRUD project to learn implementing REST API with FastAPI.
-I uused SQL alchemy/Alembic as an ORM a in addition to Pydantic for validation.
+I used SQL alchemy/Alembic as an ORM a in addition to Pydantic for validation.

 ## Demo